 Who is Aquacrest?

-Aquacrest or “Aqua Crest” distributes its line of filters primarily through Amazon.
+Aquacrest or “Aqua Crest” distributes its line of filters primarily through Amazon #ad.
 Aqua Crest refrigerator water filters and generic PUR pitcher replacement filters are the company’s best-selling products.

-Unlike a lot of fly-by-night water filtration companies, Aqua Crest does have a website and thousands of positive reviews for their products.
+Unlike a lot of fly-by-night water filtration companies, Aqua Crest does have a website and relevant positive feedback on its products.